Section Four: Success Strategies

 - Arrange tutoring early if it might be helpful.

-- Stay in contact with your counselor/advisor and let them help you devise strategies for success.
+- Stay in contact with the DSS Counselor or LD Specialist and let them help devise strategies for success.

 Recommended Classes for the Transition

 The following classes have proven to help students adjust to De Anza and to effectively reach their goals.
-Consider which of these might be a good fit for you for your first few quarter or soon thereafter.
+Consider which of these might be a good fit for the first few quarters or soon thereafter.

-- Sped 240 Assistive Technology Evaluation— Learn which assistive technologies will help you use a computer efficiently given your disability
+- SPED 240 Assistive Technology Evaluation— Learn which assistive technologies will help with using a computer efficiently given a specific disability

-- Sped 245 Assistive Technology— Learn to use the assistive technologies that provide access for you to produce college work
+- SPED 245 Assistive Technology— Learn to use the assistive technologies that provide access to produce college work

-- Guidance 202 Student Success Strategies or Human Development 20 Life Skills for Higher Education— Learn study skills essential to organizing and achieving in college level learning
+- GUID 202 Student Success Strategies - Learn study skills essential to organizing and achieving in college level learning

-- Adapted Physical Education or P.E.— Take a course to help your body maintain fitness and contribute to a healthy, productive mind
+- Adapted Physical Education (PEA) or Physical Education (PE) — Take a course to help your body maintain fitness and contribute to a healthy, productive mind

-- Any Guidance or Sped classes (course offerings for students with disabilities)—Recommended by your DSS counselor or EDC advisor
+- Any GUID or SPED classes (Educational Assistance course offerings for students with disabilities)—Recommended by your DSS counselor or LD Specialist.